An exegetical commentary on the New Testament Greek text

 The glorification of Christ, 18:1-20:31.
 This section explains how faith rests on the faithfulness of Christ.

-Over the years numerous authors have been proposed.
-Although we really don't know who the author was, the two favorites are:
+Over the years numerous authors have been proposed, although in the end, we really don't know who the author is.
+The main contenders are as follows:

 John the Elder.
-Identified by Eusebius, quoting from Papias who wrote toward the end of the first century.
+It is argued by some that Eusebius, quoting from Papias who wrote toward the end of the first century, got his John's mixed up.
 Two Johns are identified, one the apostle, deceased at the time, and the other the Elder (possibly John of Ephesus), still alive.
 Although Eusebius assumes that the apostle wrote John (and the Elder wrote the Apocalypse), Jerome, writing years latter, argues for the Elder, suggesting he also authored 2 and 3 John.

 The gospel was probably composed late in the first century, say AD80-95.
-It is strange that both Ignatius and Polycarp, writing early in the second century, AD110-120, fail to mention the gospel, yet one of the earliest fragments of the New Testament so far discovered is the papyrus P52, a fragment of John's gospel found in Egypt and dated to around AD110.
+One of the earliest fragments of the New Testament so far discovered is the papyrus P52, a fragment of John's gospel found in Egypt and dated to around AD110.

 Bibliography: Commentaries - John